simonseyock/uprocess/README.md

 Motivation
 ----------

+We found other preprocessors which where broken and others which seemed way to complex to be sure what they do.
-A preprocessor everybody is able to understand.
-It should be VERY clear what it does and what it doesn't.
+We wanted to use a preprocessor which works and which is easy to understand.
+It should be **very** clear what it does and what it doesn't (i.e. it should exactly do what is said about it).

 Commands
 --------
+Before, after and in between all elements of the expression may occur as much whitespace as wished.

 * include
   ```javascript